How to Store Your Leather Bags Properly

 CLEAN AND CONDITION BEFORE STORAGE

-Clean and condition your bags before placing them in long-term storage.
+Clean and condition your bags before storing them long-term.
 Let the bags fully dry to avoid the risk of mold or mildew growing.
-Even if the bags are dehydrated before you store them, you should ensure the storage area receives proper ventilation.
+Even if the bags are dehydrated before storage, you should ensure the storage area receives proper ventilation.

 USE SILICA GEL OR MOISTURE ABSORBERS